Rose McGowan: 2010s: Independent films and professional expansion

+2020s: Current work

+McGowan expressed interest in recording an album of her own.
+During an interview with Living TV, she said, "I was actually thinking of going back and doing more soulful tunes and older tunes ... and I would love to, when I have a little bit more time."
+On April 21, 2020, she announced that her debut studio album Planet 9, originally released in 2018, would be reissued on April 24.
+The announcement on social media included a statement: "I'm not trying to be a pop star, but I did make music that heals in a new way."

 In the media

 Activism and image

 McGowan is an activist for gay rights and campaigned against California's Proposition 8, which sought to ban same-sex marriage in the state in 2008.
 She is also known as an activist for Boston Terriers.
-She has two, named Bug and Fester, and has personally donated to various Boston Terrier rescues.
+She had two, named Bug and Fester, and has personally donated to various Boston Terrier rescues.
 McGowan reportedly encouraged friends to donate to Boston Terrier Rescue Net, and according to BTRN: "Having fallen in love with Bug and Fester, her friends donated generously.
 It amounted to a considerable contribution, which will go a long way in helping BTRN and the needy volunteers who selflessly give to deserving Bostons."
+McGowan then owned a Boston Terrier she renamed Happy, and a mini-Pomeranian she renamed Sasquatch.
+In 2021, she had a total of five dogs; four rescue dogs and an emotional support animal named Pearl.

 In late 2009, McGowan was among several celebrities who participated in the protest NOH8.
-In 2017, Time recognized McGowan as one of the Silence Breakers, the magazine's Person of the Year, for speaking out about sexual assault and harassment, specifically in regards to the Harvey Weinstein sexual abuse cases and the Me Too movement.
-On January 31, 2018, Citizen Rose, a four-part documentary series produced by Bunim/Murray Productions following McGowan and her role in the Me Too movement premiered.
-In August 2018, McGowan was announced to receive the Inspiration Award at the GQ Men Of The Year Awards.
+In 2017, Time recognized McGowan as one of the Silence Breakers, the magazine's Person of the Year, for speaking out about sexual assault and harassment, specifically in regards to the Harvey Weinstein sexual abuse cases and the MeToo movement.
+On January 31, 2018, Citizen Rose, a four-part documentary series produced by Bunim/Murray Productions following McGowan and her role in the MeToo movement premiered.
+In August 2018, McGowan was announced to receive the Inspiration Award at the GQ Men of the Year Awards.